efea-umich/cse-593/main-project/project.typ

 We designed this interface to prioritize the fastest interaction method (prioritized suggestions) while maintaining support for precision typing (Dynamic Key Hitbox), our design creates a flexible system that accommodates various user needs, physical limitations, and environmental contexts.
 The confirmation step provides the confidence users desire in message accuracy, while the adaptive keyboard ensures that when custom text is required, users can type with minimal errors regardless of environmental conditions or physical constraints.

 == Storyboards
 #image("assets/storyboards/GROUP_STORYBOARD.jpeg")

 == Paper Prototype
 // Does the Initial Design and Low Fidelity Prototypes section contain a description and figures depicting the the "final" group design paper prototype?
 Does the description contain justification for changes based on the design critiques?
 Does the section contain a brief description of how an investigator could Wizard of Oz the prototype?

-Our paper prototype consists of a hollow smartwatch frame with screens and widgets that are placable behind the screen above a piece of paper.
-The items between the frame and the background can be changed and replaced by an operator to make the smartwatch "function."
+We crafted a paper prototype that consists of a hollow smartwatch frame with screens and widgets that are placable behind the screen above a piece of paper.
+The items between the frame and the background can be changed and replaced by an operator to make the smartwatch "function." @fig:notification shows a notification that a user tester will first encounter.
+Assets were made for all possible interactions within our controlled scenario. @fig:assets in the Appendix shows all the paper components.

-Inside the hollow watch frame, we place a paper keyboard that reflects the keyboard that would be found on the actual design.
+// Design change based on critique taken from final design
+//Most critiques consistently praised designs that offered immediate shortcuts or suggested responses for routine messages, noting how short, standardized phrases could speed up interactions and prevent users from fumbling on a small keyboard for every reply.
+At the same time, they stressed the importance of retaining a reliable manual typing interface for cases where users need finer control or have to enter more detailed text.
+As these challenges arose, the design critiques favored solutions that integrate both quick suggestions and an adaptive keyboard in a single flow.
+Consequently, our final design adopts contextual suggestions at the outset while also including a Dynamic Key Hitbox keyboard to ensure custom input remains accessible and accurate.

+#figure(
+  image(width: 45%, "assets/paper-prototype/notification.jpg"),
+  caption: [A notification screen with various ways to reply] ) <fig:notification>

+Within the hollow watch frame, we can place various screens inside with other components placed on top.
+One screen is the notification screen with various suggested responses for a quick message.
+This screen was necessary as critiques consistently favored
+Since our solution is invisible to the user, we need a method to determine with certainty where a user's finger taps the keyboard when they type.
 Prior to starting their task the user's finger will be marked with some kind of ink or other coloring.
 When the user presses a key, their finger placement will be saved onto the paper.
-An operator will then check which hitbox the press went into and add the corresponding letter to the message.
+If the user is typing on the keyboard, the operator can compare each marked location with a set of printed reference hitboxes, as shown in figure @fig:hitboxes.

+#figure(
+  image(width: 50%, "assets/paper-prototype/hitboxes.jpg"),
+  caption: "The operator's set of hitboxes"
+) <fig:hitboxes>

 = Usability Evaluation